Index

 Using ref

-means you will pass the value by reference to a method, so the value may change inside the method.
-Also, if you want to use ref
+means that you will pass the value by reference to a method, which implies that the value will change inside the method.
+Moreover, if you want to use ref

-, the variable has to have been initialized beforehand.
+, the variable has to be initialized beforehand.

-Finally, we must specify in both the method definition and the method call that we are passing a value by reference.
+Finally, you must indicate in both the method and the method call that you are passing a value by reference.

 2.2 - Reserved word out